FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 What If I Can’t Find A Buyer?

 In today's job market, networking is easily one of the most important things you can do to gain insight into what you may want to do next and what your peers are doing.
 This can also be applied to how you are able to find a cash buyer.
-As your network grows, the chances of you connecting with a potential buyer increases.
+As your network grows, the chances of you connecting with a potential buyer increase.

 Using resources such as LinkedIn, Facebook, Instagram, Twitter, and other social media sites will open up various communities you can join and eventually lead you to your next potential buyer.